Diversity is a Chance:

 - organizing regular parties and exchanges among our employees

-In 2013, the Leibniz Institute on Aging – Fritz Lipmann Institute (FLI) signed the so-called „Charta der Vielfalt“ (Diversity Charter), a self-commitment of organizations and institutions to foster diversity and tolerance, fairness and valuing of working people.
+In 2013, the Leibniz Institute on Aging – Fritz Lipmann Institute (FLI) signed the so-called „Charta der Vielfalt“ (Diversity Charter), a self-commitment of organizations and institutions to foster diversity and tolerance, fairness and the value of working people.
 At FLI, the maintenance and appreciation of diversity is implemented by offering a working environment free of prejudices where all employees are valued, independent of their gender, nationality, race, religion, handicap, age, sexual orientation or identity.

 Following the Charter, we…